morgane-marechal/test_for_SSH/README.md

 Q:	Why do firemen wear red suspenders?
 A:	To conform with departmental regulations concerning uniform dress.
 Do something unusual today.
 Pay a bill.

+Just wrting something for doing a pull with git after